thomasabishop/eolas/zk/Instruction_set_architectures.md

 # Instruction Set Architectures

-We know that the [ALU](Arithmetic_Logic_Unit.md) is responsible for the "execute" stage of the [fetch, decode, execute](Fetch_decode_execute.md) cycle, implementing the most basic binary operations such as adding two numbers.

-Accross different machines and CPU types there can be differences in how the given instruction, say "add", is implemented.
-Not all computers will execute the instruction in the same way.
+## Summary

+- Computers with different hardware execute machine code instructions (e.g _add_) in different ways.
+They have different _instruction set architectures_ (ISAs).

-A family of CPUs that do implement the core instructions of the ALU in the same way are said to share an **instruction set architecture** (ISA).
-Software that is built for a certain ISA works on any CPU that implements that ISA.
+- A family of CPUs that implement the core instructions of the [[Arithmetic_Logic_Unit]] in the same way share an ISA.
+Any software built for that ISA will work on any CPU that implements the ISA

+- The two main CPU architectures are ARM and x86

+## Detail

+## Architecture is logical not physical

 > Note that this is a logical architecture rather than a physical architecture.
 > Like ISA processors may work very differently on the hardware level whilst